 (2) An order refusing to allow the failing party to support or oppose designated claims or defenses, or prohibiting that party from introducing designated matters in evidence; or

-(3) An order striking out pleadings or parts thereof, or staying further proceeding until the discovery is provided, or dismissing the action or any part thereof, or entering a judgment by default that includes a determination as to liability and all relief sought by the moving party against the failing party if the court is satisfied that it has personal jurisdiction over that party.
+(3) An order striking out pleadings or parts thereof, or staying further proceeding until the discovery is provided, or dismissing the action or any part thereof, or entering a judgment by default that includes a determination as to liability and all relief sought by the moving party against the falling party if the court is satisfied that it has personal jurisdiction over that party.

-(b) For Failure to Comply with Order Compelling Discovery.
-If a person fails to obey an order compelling discovery, the court, upon motion of a party and reasonable notice to other parties and all persons affected, may enter such orders in regard to the failure as are just, including one or more of the orders set forth in section (a) of this Rule.
+(b) For Failure to Comply with Order Compelling Discovery. - If a person fails to obey an order compelling discovery,' the court, upon motion of a party and reasonable notice to other parties and all persons affected, may enter such orders in regard to the failure as are just, including one .or more of the orders set forth in section (a) of this Rule.
 If justice cannot otherwise be achieved, the court may enter an order in compliance with Rule P4 treating the failure to obey the order as a contempt.

-As Dell's interrogatories were mailed on March 13, 1997,[7] appellant's answers were due by Tuesday, April 15, 1997.
-See Maryland Rule 1-203(c) (providing a party with an additional three days to respond when service is made by mail).
-Thus, when the motion for sanctions was filed on July 17, 1997, appellants' answers to interrogatories were more than ninety days late.
+As Dell’s interrogatories were mailed on March 13, 1997, 7 appellant’s answers were due by Tuesday, April 15, 1997.
+See Maryland Rule l-203(c) (providing a party with an additional three days to respond when service is made by mail).
+Thus, when the motion for sanctions was filed on July 17, 1997, appellants’ answers to interrogatories were more than ninety days late.

-Our review of the trial court's resolution of a discovery dispute is quite narrow; appellate courts are reluctant to second-guess the decision of a trial judge to impose sanctions for a failure of discovery.
+Our review of the trial court’s resolution of a discovery dispute is quite narrow; appellate courts are reluctant to second-guess the decision of a trial judge to impose sanctions for a failure of discovery.
 Accordingly, we may not reverse unless we find an abuse of discretion.
-In Mason v.
-Wolfing, 265 Md.
-234, 236, 288 A.2d 880 (1972), the Court said: "Even when the ultimate penalty of dismissing the case or entering a default judgment is invoked, it cannot be disturbed on appeal without a clear showing that [the trial judge's] discretion was abused."
-See Berkson v.
-Berryman, 63 Md.App.
-134, 142, 492 A.2d 338, cert. denied 304 Md.
-296, 498 A.2d 1183 (1985).
+In

 In analyzing the propriety of the court’s decision to dismiss the case against Dell because of the discovery violation, we have considered several cases involving discovery violations.
 Our starting point is our recent decision in Heineman v.
 Bright.

-In Heineman, the estate of G. Wendel Heineman ("the Estate") sued Mr. Heineman's second wife and widow, Jacklyn Kay Heineman, and her daughter, Toy Michelle Evans, to recover a set of bearer bonds that Ms. Heineman claimed her deceased husband had given to her as a gift.
-Following Mr. Heineman's death, Ms. Heineman moved the bonds from a safe deposit box titled in Mr. Heineman's name to an account she held jointly with Ms. Evans.
+In Heineman, the estate of G. Wendel Héineman (“the Estate”) sued Mr. Heineman’s second wife and widow, Jacklyn Kay Heineman, and her daughter, Toy Michelle Evans, to recover a set of bearer bonds that Ms. Heineman claimed her deceased husband had given to her as a gift.
+Following Mr. Heineman’s death, Ms. Heineman moved the bonds from a safe deposit box titled in Mr. Heineman’s name to an account she held jointly with Ms. Evans..
 As a result, the Estate sued to recover the bonds.
 During the course of discovery, the Estate propounded interrogatories solely to Ms. Heineman, which she never answered.
 After the close of discovery, Ms. Heineman sought to utilize two fact witnesses whose names had been sought in the interrogatories.
 At that point, the Estate moved to bar the witnesses from testifying at trial, because Ms. Heineman earlier failed to identify the witnesses in answers to interrogatories.
 The court granted the motion, excluding both witnesses.
 Because the imposition of sanctions deprived Ms. Heineman of all of her relevant witnesses, the court then granted summary judgment against both defendants.

 Admittedly, the sanction of exclusion of a witness’s testimony, as in Heineman, is not the same as the sanction of dismissal of a case.
 But in Heineman, the exclusion of the witnesses was tantamount to a dismissal; without the witnesses whose testimony was crucial to appellants’ case, dismissal was warranted.
 What the Taliaferro Court said in the context of the exclusion of a witness’s testimony is worth repeating here: